bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-29-newsletter.md

 - [Rust Bitcoin 0.30.0][] is the latest release of this library for using data structures related to Bitcoin.
-The [release notes][rb rn] mention a [new website][rust-bitcoin.org] and a large number of API changes. {% include functions/podcast-callout.md url="pod244 rb" %}
+The [release notes][rb rn] mention a [new website][rust-bitcoin.org] and a large number of API changes. {% assign timestamp="52:23" %}

-- [LND v0.16.0-beta.rc5][] is a release candidate for a new major version of this popular LN implementation. {% include functions/podcast-callout.md url="pod244 lnd" %}
+- [LND v0.16.0-beta.rc5][] is a release candidate for a new major version of this popular LN implementation. {% assign timestamp="53:43" %}

 - [BDK 1.0.0-alpha.0][] is a test release of the major changes to BDK described in [last week's newsletter][news243 bdk].
-Developers of downstream projects are encouraged to begin integration testing. {% include functions/podcast-callout.md url="pod244 bdk" %}
+Developers of downstream projects are encouraged to begin integration testing. {% assign timestamp="54:16" %}

 ## Notable code and documentation changes